swaits/typst-collection/glossy/README.md

 `init-glossary()` supports the following parameters:

-- `format-term` // TODO: document this
+- `format-term` // Function deciding how to format a term, depending on the 'mode' (short, long, both).
+See example below.
 - `show-term` // Function which can customize display of a term (see example below)
 - `link-terms: false` // True if you want terms to link to their glossary entry